Coveros-GitHub-Training/sel-copilot-advanced-workshop/References/Glossary.md

 **Examples**: `/generate-mock-photo-data`, `/generate-new-ui`

 ### Custom Chat Modes
 Specialized AI personas created for specific workflows, with custom instructions and tool configurations.
+Only effective from within the IDE.

 **Location**: `.github/chatmodes/*.chatmode.md`
 **Format**: Markdown with YAML frontmatter